History, tourist information, and nearby accommodation

 Rhayader Castle was built in 1177 by Rhys ab Gruffudd, better known as Lord Rhys, the Prince of the Welsh kingdom of Deheubarth.

 Lord Rhys built the castle to counter the threat of Norman incursions into Wales along the River Wye.
 He had good reason to be wary of the Normans, particularly the ambitious Roger de Mortimer, Earl of Wigmore, who was keen to extend his territory deeper westward into what is now Wales.

 Just the year before, in 1176, the Welsh princes Einion Clyd (Lord Rhys' son-in-law) and Morgan ap Meredydd had been returning from a Great Eisteddfod hosted by Lord Rhys to celebrate the completion of his new fortress of Cardigan Castle when they were ambushed and killed by Mortimer's men.
-The ambush is said to have taken place at Maen Serth (the Princes Stone) just 2 miles from Rhayader.
+The ambush is said to have taken place at Maen Serth (the Prince's Stone) just two miles from Rhayader.

 Lord Rhys quite rightly feared that Mortimer would keep pushing west along the River Wye, so he hurriedly built a fortress on a rocky outcrop overlooking the river.

 The castle was a simple timber fortification surrounded by a dry moat, using the steep cliffs for further defence on the side facing the river.
 Today the most obvious remnant of the castle is a section of the moat, cut through rock to form a ditch known locally as The Moat, visible at the entrance to Waun Capel Parc.
 The ditch is roughly 10m wide and 4m deep.